Morwenn/cpp-sort/docs/Tooling.md

 ### Building cpp-sort

-The project's CMake files do offer some options, but they are mainly used to configure the test suite and the examples:
+The project's CMake files offers some options, though they are mainly used to configure the test suite and examples:
 * `CPPSORT_BUILD_TESTING`: whether to build the test suite, defaults to `ON`.
 * `CPPSORT_BUILD_EXAMPLES`: whether to build the examples, defaults to `OFF`.
 * `CPPSORT_ENABLE_COVERAGE`: whether to produce code coverage information when building the test suite, defaults to `OFF`.
 * `CPPSORT_USE_VALGRIND`: whether to run the test suite through Valgrind, defaults to `OFF`.
-* `CPPSORT_SANITIZE`: values to pass to the `-fsanitize` falgs of compilers that supports them, default to empty.
+* `CPPSORT_SANITIZE`: values to pass to the `-fsanitize` flags of compilers that supports them, default to empty.
+* `CPPSORT_STATIC_TESTS`: when `ON`, some tests are executed at compile time instead of runtime, defaults to `OFF`.

-The same options exist without the `CPPSORT_` prefix exist, but are deprecated.
-For compatibility reasons, the options with the `CPPSORT_` prefix default the values of the equivalent unprefixed options.
+Some of those options also exist without the `CPPSORT_` prefix, but they are deprecated.
+For compatibility reasons, the options with the `CPPSORT_` prefix default to the values of the equivalent unprefixed options.

 *New in version 1.6.0:* added the option `BUILD_EXAMPLES`.

 *New in version 1.9.0:* options with the `CPPSORT_` prefix.

+*New in version 1.13.0:* added the option `CPPSORT_STATIC_TESTS`.

 ***WARNING:** options without a `CPPSORT_` prefixed are deprecated in version 1.9.0 and removed in version 2.0.0.*